adrianlarion/wizardly-tips-vim/main.md

 - press `qa` to start recording your actions into register `a`
 - Perform some actions that you want repeated.
 Here's a very useful example for coders - custom line by line editing.
 Let's say that you need to go line by line, search for the word "foo" and place it in tags (<foo>) and place those tags again on the same line at the end of the line.
 - This is a pretty complex scenario.
 Doing it by hand for thousands of lines it's PITA (Pain In The A*s).
 What can you do?
 Write an awk script?
 A Python script?
 NOOOOO.
 You use vim register playback.
 - So you start your action by implementing a movement that will go to the next line or the next pattern.
-This is very important because it will make the playback "smart", as it will go on teh next line or pattern and do the work.
+This is very important because it will make the playback "smart", as it will go on the next line or pattern and do the work.
 - In your case you would start by typing  `/foo` and pressing `<CR>` (Enter).
 This takes care of always finding the next pattern and working on it.
 - No do your desired operations. `i<<Esc>ea>` which will insert the bracket, then to normal mode, go te end of the word, append the closing bracket.
 - next you copy the whole bracketed foo by pressing `ya>` (yank all in between brackets) followed by `$p` (go to end of teh line and paste)